On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Ray-Singer analytic torsion

 If $\alpha\in \Omega^{m}(Z,o(TZ))$, let $\widetilde{\alpha}_{U_{i}}$ be its lift on the chart $(\widetilde{U}_{i},\pi_{U_{i}},G_{U_{i}})$.
 We define

 By \cite[Section 3.2]{2017arXiv170408369S}, if $\alpha\in \Omega^{m}(Z,o(TZ))$, then $\alpha$ is also integrable on $Z_{\mathrm{reg}}$, so that

-Also if $\alpha\in \Omega^{\cdot}(Z,o(TZ))$, we have
+Also if $\alpha\in \Omega^{\bullet}(Z,o(TZ))$, we have

-If $(Z,g^{TZ})$ is a Riemannian orbifold, we can define the integration on $Z$ with respect to the Riemannian volume element.
+If $(Z,g^{TZ})$ is a Riemannian orbifold, we can define the integration of functions on $Z$ with respect to the Riemannian volume element.
 If we have a Hermitian orbifold vector bundle $(F,h^{F})\rightarrow (Z,g^{TZ})$, one can define the $L_{2}$ scalar product for the space of continuous sections of $F$ as usual.
-Then we get the Hilbert space $L^{2}(Z,F)$.
-If we also have a connection $\nabla^{F}$, one also can define the Sobolev spaces of sections of $F$ with respect to $\nabla^{F}$ and $\nabla^{TZ}$.
-These constructions are parallel to the case of smooth manifolds.
-We refer \cite[Section 3]{2017arXiv170408369S} for more details.
+Then, after completion, we get the Hilbert space $L^{2}(Z,F)$.

+The Chern-Weil theory on the characteristic forms extends to orbifolds, where their constructions are parallel to the case of smooth manifolds.
+We refer to \cite[Subsection 3.4]{2017arXiv170408369S} for more details.
+Note that the characteristic forms are not only defined on $Z$ but also defined on $\Sigma Z$.
+The part $\Sigma Z$ has a nontrivial contribution in Kawasaki's local index theorems for orbifolds \cite{MR0474432,MR527023}.